Skip to content

 Many caregivers want information on:

 However, caregivers feel at risk of stigmatisation from healthcare professionals when asking for information.
 They worry that they may be seen as ‘difficult’ or ‘challenging’ when questioning their child’s care.
-As a result, it can take longer to feel confident enough to ask questions and gain a sense of control over their child’s health.
+As a result, it can take longer to feel confident enough to ask questions and gain control over their child’s health.

 School